Delaware vacation rental tax guide

 Lodging tax on a short-term rental is a percentage of the cost of your guest’s stay that’s added to the price on the bill.
 The guest pays the tax, but you’re responsible for collecting and paying it to the proper tax authority.

-In Delaware, hotels, motels, and “tourist homes,” which are defined as having at least five permanent bedrooms for the use of tourists or transient guests, but do not have cooking facilities for the use of guests, must charge lodging tax on the cost of accommodations.
+In Delaware, “tourist homes,” which are defined as having at least five permanent bedrooms for the use of tourists or transient guests, but do not have cooking facilities for the use of guests, must charge lodging tax on the cost of accommodations.

 Lodging taxes do not apply to “occupants who occupy or who have the right to occupy the room or rooms” for a period of at least five consecutive months.